Sunday, 22 June 2014

 Ascent 97 m, descent 312 m

-From the car park there was a grand view across the Trou, past the church and over to the bar where we had been yesterday.
+From the car park there was a grand view across the Trou, past the church and over to the bar where we had spent a happy few hours yesterday.

 We noticed movement in the kitchen area at the back of the hotel so I went and asked about the possibility of coffee.
 The answer was a frosty “no”.
 Perhaps it was too early, or perhaps we looked like vagrants.
 It did not matter greatly because we only had a little way to go today.

 The D100 was a fine little road that rose gradually between fields.
 We passed the turn-off to a winery and another one to a farm before crossing a wooded ridge and coming to what we hoped was the road to Espalion.

 There were two side roads going off very close together and we made a guess that the first one was the right way.
 This turned out to be right.